GraceNgugi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-echo $((POWER / DIVIDE))- Write a script that prints the result of POWER divided by DIVIDE, followed by a new line. echo $((POWER ** LOVE)) - Write a script that displays the result of BREATH to the power LOVE echo $((2#$BINARY)) - Write a script that converts a number from base 2 to base 10.
+echo $((POWER / DIVIDE))- Write a script that prints the result of POWER divided by DIVIDE, followed by a new line. echo $((POWER ** LOVE)) - Write a script that displays the result of BREATH to the power LOVE echo $((2#$BINARY)) - Write a script that converts a number from base 2 to base 10. printf "%x\n" $DECIMAL - Write a script that converts a number from base 10 to base 16.
+The number in base 10 is stored in the environment variableDECIMAL.